asharma567/chat_bot_w_RNN/README.md

-### How would you evaluate to evaluate this model considering there it isn't supervised learning?
+### How would you evaluate this model considering there it isn't supervised learning?

 A/B test where the control group are users of model A and the test group users of model B. Alternatively, we could also explore the application of a Multi-Arm Bandit algorithm but lets just stick with A/B testing for simplicity's sake .